WinsonL28/1800_202410_DTC05/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* Hi my name is Winson, I do not have that much experience within this field but I believe this project will be cool and fun!
+* My name is Sam Lee and I am 22.
 *
 *